centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 ### Reload the monitoring engine of a poller

-To reload the monitoring process on poller "Remote Poller" of id 2, use the **POLLERRELOAD** command:
+To reload the monitoring process on poller "Remote Poller" with ID 2, use the **POLLERRELOAD** command:

 ``` shell
 centreon -u admin -p 'centreon' -a POLLERRELOAD -v 2